Compact hidden charm pentaquark states and QCD isomers: wavefunctions

-where all [~]s represent all possible Clebsch-Gordan (C-G) coupling. $\delta$ stands for all possible intermediate quantum numbers that can couple into the total ones. $\Psi_{csi}$s are the color-spin-isospin wave functions, which can be written as the product of the wave functions of color $\psi_c$, isospin $\omega_i$ and spin $\chi_s$,
+where all [~]s represent all possible Clebsch-Gordan (C-G) coupling. $\Psi_{csi}$s are the color-spin-isospin ($csi$) wave functions and can be written as the product of the wave functions of color $\psi_c$, isospin $\omega_i$ and spin $\chi_s$,